 Arsenal had a nasty shock early on at The Emirates, and it took them almost to the end of the game to level the scores.
 Wolves could easily have won the game after that too.
 10 of the Wolves side have played every league game so far.
 The only exception was Cavaleiro who only made his full debut against Spurs last week.

-It was Cavaleiro who gave Wolves the thirteenth minute lead after an exchanged pass with Jiminez.
+It was Cavaleiro who gave Wolves the thirteenth minute lead after an exchanged pass with Jimenez.
 Helder Costa might have made it 2-0 on the counter, but Arsenal keeper Leno was brave.
 Leno was required to make a second save from Helder Costa, this time diving to his right to keep out a 20 yard shot.

 The closest Arsenal came to scoring before their equaliser was when Aubameyang turned Bellerin's cross against the post.
 It was quite a miss from the middle of the goal area.
-Traore and Jiminez advanced upon the Arsenal goal with Jiminez feeding Jota, whose shot was saved by Leno.
+Traore and Jimenez advanced upon the Arsenal goal with Jimenez feeding Jota, whose shot was saved by Leno.
 Arsenal's goal was scored following a corner and Mkhitaryan scored directly from what was surely intended as a cross.

 Traore had a chance to get the lead back for Wolves in added time, but Leno saved the day again for the "gooners".
 On another counter led by Traore, another substitute Morgan Gibbs-White hit the inside of Leno's right post, only to see the ball go clear.